githubtraining/exercise-use-secrets/README.md

 Use these to help you!

-Resources specific to this lab:
+Resources specific to this exercise:

 - [Personal Access Token - GitHub Docs]
 - [Encrypted secrets - GitHub Docs]